gabrielpenteado/bible-verses-app/README.md

 ## ⛪ Getting started

-To start using <strong>Watch Store</strong> follow the instructions below.
+To start using <strong>Bible Verses App</strong> follow the instructions below.

 ### Requirements